cloud-init/ubuntu-sru/20180329/README.md

 03-01-2018 SRU: [launchpad process bug:#1759406](https://pad.lv/1759406)

-This SRU is a SRU-regression fix for a single cherry-picked bug affecting only GCE instances.

 The links listed below are to bugs fixed in this SRU and the verification of those bugs.

 ## SRU verification content